danielhuoo/Jessic/README_en.md

 This project is my personal project.
 I will continually update and add new features and optimizations.
 Anyway, this project is for practice purposes, so it is impossible to be perfect.

+## To start
+You need to deploy the service of api interface.
+Directly clone the [repository](https://github.com/danielhuoo/NeteaseCloudMusicApi) which I had already edited and run.

 ## setup
 ```
 npm install